iomesh/docs/docs/installation/setup-iomesh-storage.md

 > **_NOTE_: selector will auto add a `kubernetes.io/hostname` selection to only select disks on the same node with Chunk Server.**

-5. Upgrade the IOMesh Cluster
+5. Apply the IOMesh Cluster config

 > **_NOTE_: `my-iomesh` is release name, maybe you want to modify it.**